 Booster seats help a child sit comfortably in the car once they outgrow their infant safety seat.
 Many parents may want to know when a child can stop using a booster seat since children may often demand sitting without booster seats.
 However, most children require a booster seat throughout early childhood for their safety.
 After considering several factors, you may let them sit on standard car seats once they approach adolescence or earlier.

-In this post, we answer when to stop using a booster seat and the factors to consider before letting your child sit in a car without a booster seat.
+Read on to know more about when a child can stop using a booster seat and what factors to consider before letting your child sit on a standard car seat.

 When Can A Child Stop Using A Booster Seat?

 According to the US Centers for Disease Control and Prevention, a child can stop using a booster seat when the car’s seat belt fits properly without the need for a booster seat (1).
 A seat belt is considered an integral part of the occupant restraint system for protection.
 It fits properly when the lap belt goes across the upper thighs/the hips and not the stomach, while the shoulder belt goes across the chest and not the neck.
 As per the Centers for Disease Control and Prevention reports, over 63,000 children, who were not buckled up appropriately in their car seats, were injured in car crash accidents in 2020.